adamcelmer/task/README.md

 ### Build

+Quarkus app uses Gradle as a dependency manager.
+It can be build using:
 ```shell
 cd backend
 ./gradlew build
 ```
+`gradle` directory is commited to the repository to avoid Gradle requirement.

-### Quikck build & run
+### Quick build & run

-This script builds the Gradle project, and then runs `docker-compose up -d` command building & running images.
+This script builds the Gradle project, and then runs `docker-compose up -d` command building & running both database and app images.
 ```shell
 ./build-and-run.sh
 ```